-In this post we covered a lot of ground but we’re only half through the top ten best practices for guiding your teams toward a unified graph schema you seek.
+In this post we covered a lot of ground but we’re only half through the top ten best practices for guiding your teams toward the unified graph schema you seek.
 So let’s recap.

 We began by considering the term Governance itself and chose Stewardship as a term which better captures the collaborative approach we need.
 We then explored how the empathy and trust we need to effect change is rooted in our understanding of the past experiences and future motivations of all the players involved.
 In best practice #3, we expanded on that theme of empathy by arguing that when seeking change, an invitation and encouragement work better than criticism.
 In best practice #4, we explored the consequences of failure and inaction by exploring the tragedy of the commons and sharing some real world quotes from graph champions who have felt them first hand.
 And finally we wrapped by reminding ourselves that all this work is aimed at creating better experiences for our customers, and our first customers are those clients who consume the schemas we write.

 Checkout part 2 to learn about the rest of the ten best practices where we will explore a key decision–which cross-team organizing model can best help your schema collaboration efforts.

 Keep moving forward!